samisays11/samisays11.github.io/_posts/2022-06-27-How-to-build-Instagram-PhotoPicker.md

 ```

-1. Here if the user selects an item in the smart-album section we simply delegate the action to the parent ViewController.swift file, which is responsible for fetching the assets in the selected album and then we dismiss the AlbumVC.
-And if the user selects the search item we simply present a PHPickerViewController in the  ViewController.swift file via delegation.
+1. Here if the user selects an item in the smart-album section we delegate the action to the parent ViewController.swift file, which is responsible for fetching all the photo or video assets in the selected album.
+Then we dismiss the AlbumVC.
+And if the user selects the search item we simply delegate to the ViewController.swift to present a PHPickerViewController, more on that later.

 2. On selection of an item in the user created-albums section we delegate the action to the ViewController.swift file and dismiss the AlbumVC.

 Run the project and open the albums.
 You should see albums with their names and cover images being displayed!
-Hooray 🙌✊🥳🎉👏 we are done displaying albums, all that's left is changing our mediaPickerView's assets to show the selected album's assets when didSelectRow method is Triggered from the AlbumVC.
+Hooray 🙌✊🥳🎉👏 we are done displaying albums, all that's left is changing our mediaPickerView's photo assets to show the selected album's photo assets when didSelectRow method is triggered in the AlbumVC.

 ![Desktop View](/assets/img/openingAlbumDemo.gif){: .shadow w="800" h="800"  }
  _Hooray 🙌✊🥳🎉👏 we can now see our albums!_

  - [x] How to Fetch Smart Albums and User-Created Albums.
+ - [x] How to use the retrieved PHAssets and PHAssetCollections to power our UI.

-## Fetching Selected Album's Assets
+## Fetching Selected Album's Photo Assets

 To display the selected album's photos in our mediaPickerView's UI, navigate back to the **ViewController.swift** file.
 Locate the **handleDidSelect** method below the marked **AlbumVCDelegate** section and add the following code to it:

 ```swift